HDI-Project/FeatureHub/docs/src/deployment.md

 # Deployment

-A variety of resources facilitate easy deployment of Feature Factory:
+A variety of resources facilitate easy deployment of FeatureHub:

 - `Makefile` to manage all resources
 - `docker`